Vagrant Story

-is an action role-playing game developed and published by Square (now Square Enix) for the PlayStation video game console.
-The game was released in 2000, and has been re-released through the PlayStation Network for the PlayStation 3, PlayStation Portable and PlayStation Vita consoles.
-Vagrant Story was primarily developed by the team responsible for Final Fantasy Tactics, with Yasumi Matsuno serving as producer, writer and director.
+is a 2000 action role-playing game developed and published by Square for the PlayStation.
+The game has been re-released by Square Enix through the PlayStation Network for the PlayStation 3, PlayStation Portable and PlayStation Vita consoles.
+Vagrant Story was primarily developed by the team responsible for Final Fantasy Tactics, with Yasumi Matsuno serving as director, producer, designer, and writer.

-The game takes place in the kingdom of Valendia and the ruined city of Leá Monde.
+The game takes place in the world of Ivalice, in a kingdom called Valendia and the ruined city of Leá Monde.
 The story centers on Ashley Riot, an elite agent known as a Riskbreaker, who must travel to Leá Monde to investigate the link between a cult leader and a senior Valendian Parliament member, Duke Bardorba.
-In the prologue, Ashley is blamed for murdering the duke, and the game discloses the events that happen one week before the murder.
+In the prologue, Ashley is blamed for murdering the duke and the game discloses the events that happen one week before the murder.